lmikolajczak/go-form3/README.md

 }
 ```

+### Notes:

+1. `form3_test.go` contains some general tests that do not run against provided fake account API.
+2. `account_test.go` tests run against provided fake account API.

-### Possible improvements:
+Possible improvements:

 1. Introduce `context.Context` in `Client.Request` to allow granular control over HTTP request timeouts.
 Currently, it's not possible to specify the HTTP request timeout (default 15sec), unless you plug in custom HTTP client with a different timout via `WithHTTPClient` option.
 2. `CreateAccount`, `FetchAccount`, `DeleteAccount` methods are registered directly on the client.
 If the project grows (support different resources) it would be better to separate the resources implementation from the client.
-3. I haven't introduced any external library for testing yet but if the test suite starts to grow then something like `testify` could help to organise it.
+3. If the test suite starts to grow then something like `testify` could help to organise it and help with assertions in general.